Frequently asked questions | Field of Mars EEC

 What if extreme temperature, wind or dust is predicted on the day of the excursion?

-Excursions may be postponed or changed.
+Excursions may be postponed or modified if conditions are unsafe.
 Contact the centre to discuss.
 Replacement dates may not be available.

 What happens if the weather conditions change during the excursion?